Expansion of Maisonneuve-Rosemont Hospital | Plante ‘doesn’t have to worry’, says Dubé

 « Mme Plante doesn’t have to worry.
 We made a commitment to build, to have 720 rooms, we do things rigorously.
 We followed the steps, we made an opportunity file last year, we chose the site, now the site is very clear.
 [La] second step is the business case.
 When the business file will be completed, we will announce,” added Mr. Dubé.

 The Minister of Health did not want to come forward on a timetable or quantify the budget.
 “I don’t want to play on words, it’s very rigorous.
-We are talking about several billion.
+We are talking regarding several billion.
 I think we have to do things in order, ”he repeated on Wednesday.

-The Maisonneuve-Rosemont Hospital Users’ Committee also said it was “deeply concerned about the current plans for the renovation of the hospital”.
+The Maisonneuve-Rosemont Hospital Users’ Committee also said it was “deeply concerned regarding the current plans for the renovation of the hospital”.
 In a letter addressed to Mr. Dubé, the committee asks him to “reconsider the renovation project and to favor a reconstruction project”.

 The Press recently revealed that the CIUSSS de l’Est-de-l’Île-de-Montréal was evaluating a much less ambitious expansion scenario, which would include the renovation of the most dilapidated building, the cruciform, to respect the budget envelope of 2.5 billion announced by Quebec.